 SpaceX, one of the most valued private companies globally, has exploded in popularity and activity in recent years.
 This has caused many to wonder how much SpaceX is worth and how/when can you buy its stock?

 Finding SpaceX’s true value is a bit tricky as it is a private company.
 We have to gain insight from private sales of shares or funding amounts to learn the company’s total value.
-With its most recent valuation in October of 2021, SpaceX became the second most valuable private company in the world, right behind Bytedance.
+SpaceX is most likely the second most valuable private company in the world, right behind Bytedance.
 Yup, SpaceX is just below TikTok’s company in total valuation.

 How far could SpaceX’s value rise?

 The most significant players with SpaceX’s future valuation will be Starship and Starlink.
 These two programs could bring large amounts of wealth to the company, allowing it to be a leader in the telecommunications and transportation industries.

 SpaceX’s worldwide internet constellation, Starlink, left beta and now serves over 100,000 users worldwide.
 In the future, it is expected to grow in both commercial and enterprise users.
 The US Department of Defense has also shown some interest in seeing the technology developed, although there is no guarantee of a contract.
 Starlink has also shown great success in Ukraine.
 Where Russia’s aggression has caused large groups of the population to loose connection to the internet.

 By 2025, Forbes predicts Starlink to grow and garner 2.3% of internet users, about 5.6 million, and have a value of $31.1 billion.

 SpaceX’s super heavy-lift fully reusable rocket, Starship, is still under development in South Texas.
 The goal for Starship is to fulfill SpaceX’s mission by colonizing Mars.
 This sort of vehicle has the abilty to completely disrupt the launch services market, out pricing competitors.